in-async/AdColony-Android-SDK-wiki-ja/Showing-Interstitial-Videos.md

 ===
 ####Step 2: Pause and Resume####
-Override your Activity’s onPause() and onResume() methods to call corresponding AdColony methods as follows:
+Override each of your Activities' onPause() and onResume() methods to call corresponding AdColony methods as follows:
 ```java
 public void onPause()
 {